 A shoulder replacement is done when the wear and tear arthritis has become end-stage or bone on bone.
 The combination of severe arthritis and debilitating pain are the main reasons people would choose a replacement.

 To help you learn more about whether shoulder replacement surgery is right for you, here are some frequent questions about the procedure that I'll take a little time to answer here today.

-- Loss of passive motion in the shoulder, indicated by the fact that you can't get your arm up overhead or behind your back, even with assistance.
+Loss of passive motion in the shoulder.
+The indicator here is that you can't get your arm up overhead or behind your back, even with assistance.

-- No improvement in the condition when treating with other methods such as cortisone injections, physical therapy, or with the use of anti-inflammatories.
+No improvement in the condition when treated with other methods such as cortisone injections, physical therapy, or with the use of anti-inflammatories.